vanrein/0cpm-Firmerware/doc/porting.rst

 are not tested, as they are not as vital, and will be much simpler to debug after one or two sound paths have shown to work.

+Please be careful during these tests -- the sound may suddenly jump up in volume, and you should not have the headset anywhere near your ears if that happens.
+Also, avoid elongated high-volume and/or high-pitch sounds while working to get sound to behave.
+Your hearing is a precious instrument!

 To build this, you would normally have to write a driver for the sound chip or codec.
 This is best done through DMA, as that is the best way of assuring a constant playing rate for samples.
 An